floesche/neuView/docs/user-guide.md

 **Q: How do I export data from the generated pages?**
 A: Use the export functions in data tables, or enable JSON export in configuration to generate machine-readable data alongside HTML.

+**Q: How does automatic page generation work?**
+A: QuickPage analyzes your neuron data and automatically creates the appropriate pages:
+- For neuron types with multiple hemispheres (L/R/M): Creates individual hemisphere pages AND a combined page
+- For neuron types with only one hemisphere: Creates only that hemisphere's page (no combined page)
+- No manual soma-side specification needed - the system detects and generates optimal page sets automatically

+**Q: Can I still generate hemisphere-specific pages?**
+A: Yes, but it's now automatic!
+QuickPage will generate hemisphere-specific pages (e.g., Dm4_L.html, Dm4_R.html) whenever hemisphere-specific data exists.
+You don't need to specify --soma-side anymore.

 ---